OpenAtomFoundation/TobudOS/README_en.md

 **examples**：TencentOS tiny provides sample code, module test code, etc., which is convenient for users to refer to.

-## 2、Key features of TencentOS tiny
+## 2, Key features of TencentOS tiny

 ### (1).Small size